The Subjects Offered at Epsom

 Physics is taught in the College by seven specialist subject teachers.
 The team is extremely well balanced; several staff hold higher-level degrees, whilst others have worked for a time in industry.
 This brings a wealth of both theoretical and practical knowledge for the benefit of the pupils.

-In the Lower School, pupils are introduced to physics as a separate subject.
+In the Lower School, pupils are introduced to Physics as a separate subject.
 The course is focused on building pupils’ understanding of the fundamental principles of the subject and the nature of science by foregrounding its empirical nature.
 The topics covered across the two years are:

 Physics is by nature a hierarchical discipline, and as we have pupils joining the College from many different schools, one aim of this course structure is to consolidate and standardise pupils’ subject knowledge in preparation for their IGCSE course in Year 9.